cboard-org/cboard-io/_posts/2017-12-05-open-source-communication-board.md

 Cboard started as an open-source project with no budget, it relied (and still relies) on volunteers from around the world.
 Contributions and feedback from programmers, speech therapists and language translators, helped shape the project to its current state.
 The main advantage of being an open-source project is that everyone involved actually care, people contribute in their spare time and for no compensation, some identify with the project’s mission, some care about the technology stack, but **everyone care** and it shows.

-## Motivation
+## How it started

-I believe being able to express oneself is what empowers us as individuals, it resonates deeply in me, so when I learned that some people cannot afford or have access to such communication aids, I started investigating the feasibility of developing a free multi-language web alternative.
+When I learned that some people may not be able to afford or have access to such communication aids, I started investigating the feasibility of developing a free multi-language web alternative.
 Luckily the web has matured quite nicely over the last couple of years and now provides all the missing pieces to accomplish such fit, from Speech Synthesis API to Service Workers, what was left is stitching the pieces together.

 ## With a little help from my friends